top of page

 When do complications occur in fungal ear infections?

-The above-mentioned both complications occur due to two reasons
+The above-mentioned complications occur for two reasons

 1. Neglect